mdiep/composition-talk/The Composition and Decomposition of Software.md

 ^
 * `f` does what `f` does _and_ what `g`'s interface does
 * Similar to the Primitive case
-* But the same or less cohesion
+* But the same or more cohesion

 ---